-With this system based on IP the complex has established a distribution center where content can be sent instantly to the screens located anywhere in the building.
+With this IP-based system, the complex has established a distribution center where the content can be instantly sent to screens located in any part of the building.

-Between 1800 and late 1900, the Locomotive Workshops (workshops locomotives) were a leading global industrial center for railways.
-This is one of the oldest historical monuments in Sydney today has been converted and hosts the technology complex events and Australian Technology Park (ATP).
+Between 1800 and final of 1900, the Locomotive Workshops (talleres de locomotives) were a leading world industrial centre for railways.
+It is one of the oldest historical monuments in Sydney which today have been converted and hosts events and technology Australian Technology Park complex)ATP).

-This space has become a popular site for all kinds of events, from small board meetings to conventions.
-Able to accommodate up to 10,000 people at a time, the complex needed an alternative to the AV outsourcing for hundreds of events annually hosts.
-I wanted to find an automated and self-sufficient system capable of working on individual meeting rooms in the building, but flexible enough to run on larger events.
+This space has become a site popular for all kinds of events, from small meetings of boards to conventions.
+Able to accommodate up to 10,000 people at the same time, the complex needed an alternative to outsourcing AV for the hundreds of events every year.
+I wanted to find an automated and self-supporting system capable of working in building individual meeting rooms, but flexible enough to run on larger events.

-The solution was to operate independently, but be flexible and adaptable to work with third-party AV equipment, if necessary.
+The solution should operate independently, but be agile and adaptable for working with AV equipment of third parties, if necessary.

-The main requirement of ATP was the need to send content to screens of the complex.
-They wanted to make sure they could transmit live theater performances to waiting rooms and other areas of displacement, to accommodate streaming live from the Internet and display advertisements and promotional signage.
+The main requirement of the ATP was the need to send content to the screens of the complex.
+They wanted to make sure that it could transmit performances of theatre live at the waiting rooms and other areas of displacement, to accommodate live streaming from the Internet and display ads and promotional signage.

-The system integrator avlogic It provided the ATP AV centralized IP-based solution of SVSI AMX, brand of the Harman Group that distributes in Spain Avit VisionWhich has enabled the complex to establish a distribution center, where content can be sent instantly to the screens located anywhere in the building.
+The system integrator avlogic It provided a central AV solution based on IP SVSI to ATP's AMX, brand of the Harman group that distributes in Spain Avit Visionthat has allowed the complex to establish a distribution center, where the content can be instantly sent to screens located in any part of the building.

-Steve Hardie, head of IT in ATP has been involved in the whole process of design and installation highlights the modular structure of the system, which made the installation was fast and profitable, and its ability to expand as the needs the complex continue to grow.
+Steve Hardie, head of IT at ATP that has been involved in the entire process of design and installation, highlights the modular structure of the system, which made installation quick and cost-effective, as well as its ability to expand is tailored to the needs of the complex to continue growing.

 Did you like this article?